Open today

 Diane

-I visited the Alvin Ailey exhibit and loved it - the videos, the stories, the art, the adjacencies of other creatives, the (as the exhibit calles it) personal ephemeria, it was all wonderful and informative.David
+I visited the Alvin Ailey exhibit and loved it - the videos, the stories, the art, the adjacencies of other creatives, the (as the exhibit calles it) personal ephemeria, it was all wonderful and informative.Gayle

 This combo caters to both history and art enthusiasts.
 Explore Intrepid's past and then delve into the vibrant world of American art at the Whitney Museum.